-Conclusion 3.8
+Conclusion-3.8

-Overall, the economic and social areas in Imperial County are either remaining consistent with historical trends or improving.
+Overall, the economic and social areas in Imperial County are either consistent with historical trends or improving.
+This will be a challenging year since the new Presidential Administration has proposed budget reductions and elimination of programs that are important for Imperial County--this includes the Economic Development Administration.